HenryHK/thesis-of-master/README.md

-# thesis-of-master
+# Thesis for Research Project of Master of IT, USYD

-Thesis for research project of master of IT, USYD
+This is the thesis repo for my research project in USYD, which is unforkable blockchain, red belly blockchain, and zero knowledge contingent proof.